-It is possible to indulge in a Disney World character dining without park admission?
+It is possible to indulge in Disney World character dining without park admission?
 If you do not have tickets for the parks but still want to take the family to a Disney character dining restaurant then you have a number of options.

 Tax is included in the pricing shown, but gratuities are not.
-If the Disney Character meal is a buffet the price includes all you care to eat food and a non-alcoholic beverage.
+If the Disney Character meal is a buffet, the price includes all you care to eat food and a non-alcoholic beverage.

 1900 Park Fare at the Grand Floridian Resort

-All meals are buffet as is the norm for character dining.
+All meals are buffet style as is the norm for character dining.
 If we were to pick just one Disney World Character Dining without park admission experience this would be the one.

 The breakfast is available from 8:00 am – 11:40 am and the characters are Mary Poppins, Alice in Wonderland and the Mad Hatter.

 We think that the Mad Hatter is one of the most entertaining of the Disney characters to have breakfast with.
-You can certainly have an amusing conversation with him!The offerings are typical Disney breakfast fare, but we think that Park Fare is one of the highest quality food buffets available at Walt Disney World.
+You can certainly have an amusing conversation with him!The offerings are typical Disney breakfast fare, but we think that 1900 Park Fare is one of the highest quality food buffets available at Walt Disney World.

-You can get your usual eggs, waffles and pancake favorites, but why not try the Flordian Strawberry Soup for breakfast?
+You can get your usual eggs, waffles and pancake favorites, but why not try the Floridian Strawberry Soup for breakfast?
 The Classic Eggs Benedict is also really good.

 Dinner is served from 4.00 to 8.50 p.m. and characters include Cinderella, Prince Charming, Lady Tremaine,

-Anastasia and Drizella.
-It is of course very popular because this is one of the best places to catch some quality time with Cinderella.
+1900 Park Fare at the Grand Floridian is very popular because this is one of the best places to catch some quality time with Cinderella.
 If you are a Cinderella fan this is definitely the place to have dinner.

 The food is one of the highest quality of all the character buffets in our opinion.
 The atmosphere can best be described as loud and lively!